oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

 ### Step 4: Build and deploy the application

-To build the updated application, execute this command:
+To build the updated application, run this command:
 ```shell
 mvn clean package -Dmaven.test.skip
 ```

-Optionally, if you have a WebLogic 15.1.1 domain available, deploy the WebLogic Cafe example application using your standard deployment tools, such as the WebLogic Remote Console.
+Optionally, if you have a WebLogic 15.1.1 domain available, deploy the WebLogic Cafe example application using your standard deployment tools, such as the [WebLogic Remote Console](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-remote-console/administer/set-console.html).

 As supplied, the application needs a database and a JDBC datasource configuration to deploy successfully.
 Instructions for setting up a PostgreSQL database and a JDBC datasource are available in the original [example instructions](https://github.com/microsoft/weblogic-on-azure/blob/main/javaee/README.md).